 So, Where Is The Lead Coming From?

-How To Check Your Bathtub For Lead
+How To Test Your Bathtub For Lead

 What To Do If You Find Lead

 - Encapsulate your bathtub – This involves hiring an expert to paint a protective coat on top of the ceramic coating to prevent it from leaching.
-It is a far less expensive option than replacing the tub!
+It is a far less expensive option than replacing the tub.

 - Replace your tub – If you want porcelain instead of plastic, your best bet is to find a U.S. manufacturer that makes steel tubs coated in porcelain.
 You might also want to check with them and see if they will confirm whether or not they use lead in their glaze.